LiJiahao-Alex/www24-rebuttal/reviewer1.md

 ```

 ## 4.2 SW&KM follows the in-framework specifications of Web
 The Semantic Web and Knowledge Management are framed within the scope of the Web Conference.
 Machine learning are introduced here **as a tool rather than a topic**.
-We aim to address the problem of semantic overflow.
 There is no way to give up machine learning tools completely, because of their significance to the Web and the fact that adopting machine learning tools is a trend in recent years[G,H,I].

 ```
 [G]Proceedings of the ACM Web Conference 2023.
 Association for Computing Machinery, New York, NY, USA.